AlgebraStudentCollab/course-notes/5th Semester/JAVA2/RMI.md

         try {
 			// Locates the required registry on the hostname "localhost", on port 1099 Registry registry = LocateRegistry.getRegistry("localhost", 1099);
-            RemoteService stub = (RemoteService) registry.lookup(RemoteService.REMOTE_OBJECT_NAME);
+			// The Stub forwards all requests bound for the RemoteService instance trough to the remote JVM RemoteService stub = (RemoteService) registry.lookup(RemoteService.REMOTE_OBJECT_NAME);
-            handleRemoteCalls(stub);
+			// Simple method to demonstrate the service in action handleRemoteCalls(stub);

         } catch (RemoteException ex) {